Racial views of Donald Trump: Kamala Harris citizenship conspiracy theories

-During an August 13, 2020, press conference President Trump was asked whether Senator Kamala Harris, the Democratic Party's 2020 nominee for VP, was constitutionally eligible to be vice president.
+During an August 13, 2020, press conference President Trump was asked whether then-Senator Kamala Harris, the Democratic Party's 2020 nominee for VP, was constitutionally eligible to be vice president.
 The question arose after John C. Eastman, a professor at Chapman University, wrote an op-ed in Newsweek claiming that Harris was not actually an American citizen, since neither of the parents were United States citizens at the time of her birth (a fringe interpretation of the Constitution's Citizenship Clause).
 The reporter commented "there are claims circulating in social media that Kamala Harris is not eligible to be... to run for vice president because she was an anchor baby, I think" and asked Trump "do you or can you definitively say whether or not Kamala Harris is eligible, meets the legal requirements, to run as vice president?"

 Trump's reply did not acknowledge an understanding of what the slang "anchor baby" means (a child born within the United States to a non-citizen mother) or that Harris was born in California.

 I just heard it today that she doesn't meet the requirements and by the way the lawyer that wrote that piece is a very highly qualified, very talented lawyer.
 I have no idea if that's right.
 I would have assumed the Democrats would have checked that out before she gets chosen to run for vice-president.
 But that's a very serious, you're saying that, they're saying that she doesn't qualify because she wasn't born in this country.

 The female reporter corrected Trump, saying: "No, she was born in this country but her parents did not, uh, the claims say her parents did not receive their permanent residency at that time".
 Trump replied "Yeah, I don't know about it, I just heard about it, I'll take a look."

 Trump was widely criticized for promoting a conspiracy theory that had been thoroughly debunked.
 The Biden campaign condemned the president's statement, describing Trump's promotion of the conspiracy theory as "abhorrent", and also criticized his role in the birther movement against former president Obama.

 Some commentators considered Trump's comments to be a racist and anti-immigrant attack, undermining the legitimacy of the children of immigrants of color as legitimate Americans.
 This view was repeated when Trump made a similar attack against Nikki Haley during the 2024 Republican Presidential primaries, viewing it as part of a pattern of attacks similar to his attacks on Obama, Cruz, and Harris, aiming to marginalize Americans who are not white.
 Tamara Keith also pointed out that Trump's own mother immigrated to the United States from Scotland.